Infinite-Nomic/Infinite-Nomic/The-Constitution.rst

 2. All rules outside of the Constitution are immediately and automatically repealed.

-3. All Coins and Items cease to exist, including those in the Bank.
-All Shop item types are deleted.
+3. All non-rule rule entities are deleted.

 4. All current @winner players have their @winner role replaced with @crowned .